-By contrast, the modern reinforcement learning (RL) paradigm takes a {\it conceptually} and fundamentally different approach.\footnote{RL has been predominantly studied for discrete-time Markov decision processes (MDPs); see, e.g., \cite{sutton2011reinforcement} for a systematic account.} It still begins with a basic structural model underlying the data-generating process (e.g., a Markov chain or a diffusion process), but it does not assume the model parameters to be given and known, {\it nor does it attempt to estimate them}.
-Instead, RL tries to learn optimal policies or strategies {\it directly}, via first parameterizing a policy and then updating (learning) its parameters iteratively to improve the policy until optimality or near-optimality is achieved.
-The approach accomplishes this typically in three steps: 1) strategically exploring the unknown environment (e.g., a market) by trial-and-error: randomly experimenting different choices according to some carefully designed probability distribution (called a randomized or {\it stochastic} policy) and observing the responses (called reward or reinforcement signals) from the environment; 2) learning the value function of that stochastic policy based on the reward signals; and 3) improving the stochastic policy based on the learned value function.
-These steps are called respectively {\it exploration, policy evaluation}, and {\it policy improvement}, and the resulting algorithms are referred to as the {\it actor} (policy)--{\it critic} (value function) type in RL.
-So RL is end-to-end, model-free and data-driven: It maps data to decision policies, skipping the middle step of estimating model primitives.\footnote{Throughout this paper, by ``model-free" we mean that we do not have access to the model primitives, although -- as mentioned earlier -- we do have a basic structural model such as a diffusion process as in this paper.
-By ``data-driven" we mean that policies are learned by observable/computable data -- both exogenous and endogenous -- such as stock price and volatility processes as in this paper.}
+In contrast, the modern reinforcement learning (RL) paradigm adopts a {\it conceptually} and fundamentally different approach.\footnote{RL has been predominantly studied in discrete-time Markov decision processes (MDPs); see, e.g., \cite{sutton2011reinforcement} for a comprehensive treatment.} It still begins with a basic structural model underlying the data-generating process (e.g., a Markov chain or a diffusion process), but it does not assume the model parameters to be given and known, {\it nor does it attempt to estimate them}.
+Instead, RL seeks to learn optimal policies or strategies {\it directly} by parameterizing a policy and iteratively updating (learning) its parameters to improve performance until optimality or near-optimality is achieved.
+This process typically involves three key steps: 1) strategically exploring the unknown environment (e.g., a market) by trial-and-error: randomly experimenting with different choices according to some carefully designed probability distribution (called a {\it randomized} or {\it stochastic} policy) and observing the responses (called reward or reinforcement signals) from the environment; 2) learning the value function of that randomized policy based on the reward signals; and 3) improving the randomized policy based on the learned value function.
+These steps are called respectively {\it exploration, policy evaluation}, and {\it policy improvement}, and the resulting algorithms are referred to as the {\it actor} (policy)-{\it critic} (value function) type in RL.
+So RL is end-to-end, model-free and data-driven: It maps data to decision policies, skipping the middle step of estimating model primitives.\footnote{Throughout this paper, by ``model-free" we mean that we do not have access to the model primitives, although---as mentioned earlier---we do have a basic structural model such as a diffusion process, as in this paper.
+By ``data-driven" we mean that policies are learned by observable/computable data---both exogenous and endogenous---such as stock prices and volatility processes.}